quietui/quiet/docs/docs/components/stamp.md

 <div>\{name}</div>
 ```

-Escaped expressions will not be evaluated and will be rendered as-is without the backslash.
+Escaped expressions will not be evaluated and will be rendered as-is minus the backslash.

 ### Conditionals